Find out more about our Chief Executive, Directors and Board of Trustees, who lead Alzheimer Scotland's vital work.

 Chief Executive, Henry Simmons

-Recently, Henry has been fortunate to be awarded Honorary Doctorates from both Queen Margaret University and Glasgow Caledonian University.
+Henry has been awarded Honorary Doctorates from both Queen Margaret University and Glasgow Caledonian University.

-As Director of Policy & Research, Jim leads on all of Alzheimer Scotland's public policy engagement.
+As Deputy Chief Executive, Jim leads on all of Alzheimer Scotland's public policy engagement.
 A key aim in Alzheimer Scotland’s strategic plan is to be "the leading force for change".
 Our public policy work is essentially about transforming the lives of people who live with dementia.
 The work we do in Public Policy is meaningless unless it has a positive impact on those living with dementia.
 To that end, all of us can play a part in supporting the work of the public policy team.
 Its everyone's business and you can help by sharing the knowledge you a have about the experiences, good and bad, of those living with dementia.

 Office Bearers & Trustees